Sussex county cricket team (pre-1839): Napoleonic Wars

 Despite a crippling loss of manpower and investment, cricket managed to survive the Napoleonic Wars and much of the credit for keeping the game alive goes to the Brighton club as well as to MCC.

 Roundarm revolution

 Brighton's reward was to see Sussex achieve great prominence in the aftermath of the war and it was the Sussex bowlers William Lillywhite and Jem Broadbridge who led the roundarm revolution of the 1820s.

 Foundation of the county club

 In 1836, the first steps were taken towards forming a county club.
 A meeting in Brighton set up a Sussex Cricket Fund to support county matches.
 It was from this organisation that Sussex County Cricket Club was formally constituted on 1 March 1839.

-For the history of Sussex cricket since the foundation of the county club, see Sussex County Cricket Club.